SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 Of course, content types are a part of workflow tasks.
 Content types simply dictate the structure of the task list items.
-Equally important is the task list template, which has also changed in SharePoint 2013.
+Equally important is the task list template, which has also changed in SharePoint.

-Prior to SharePoint 2013, the workflow task list used the same list template as the standard task list (ID = 107).
+Prior to SharePoint, the workflow task list used the same list template as the standard task list (ID = 107).
 It was a standard SharePoint task list that could also contain non-workflow tasks.
-But in SharePoint 2013 the approach is different in that it introduces a new type of a list.
+But in SharePoint the approach is different in that it introduces a new type of a list.
 This list, called the hierarchy tasks list, introduces a timeline view at the top of the page to show the scheduling of tasks, as shown in Figure 2.
 Note that it also lets users view task dependencies.